 Housing and Cost of Living

 Students should visit the CUHK site for cost of living estimates.
 Most law students find furnished housing independently.
-If available, students can choose to live in university housing at a subsidized rate.
+If available, students can choose to live in university housing for international students at a subsidized rate.
 University housing is on the CUHK main campus which is located about 45 minutes to 1 hour from the law campus in downtown Hong Kong.
 University housing can run from HK$1,200 to HK$2,500 per month (roughly $150 - $350 USD).